Pre-application advice for work on protected trees

 This covers up to a 30 minute site visit to inspect the tree(s) and to provide a written recommendation for any appropriate works.
 Recommendations are based on a non-climbing visual inspection of the tree(s) carried out by a qualified arboriculturist and will reflect the council's policy and accepted good practice in regard to tree care.
 Please note that we can only inspect parts of the tree which are visible, so if there are any obstructions or ivy growing up the stem, it may limit the extent of the inspection.
 Ivy can be severed at the base, being careful not to cut into the bark of the tree, and allowed to die back.

 We can usually inspect up to 6 trees on any single property within the 30 minute period, but if you have a requirement for more trees to be inspected then further time may need to be allowed.
 Please advise us if you wish us to inspect more than 6 trees, so that we may inform you of any revised charges.

-Payments via credit/debit card may be made over the phone, or an invoice issued which you can pay online.
+Payments via credit/debit card may be made over the phone at the same time as booking an appointment.

 Please note that no meeting will be booked until the necessary fee has been received.

 Any advice given by council officers following pre-application enquiries does not constitute a decision of the council in respect of any future applications.
 Any views or opinions expressed are given in good faith, and to the best of ability, based on existing policies and standards, without prejudice to the formal consideration of any future planning application.
 The final decision on any application that you may then make can only be taken after the council has consulted local people, statutory consultees and other interested parties as appropriate.
 The final decision on an application may be made by the Head of Planning or the Council's Development Control Panel.